sylvainhalle/PaperShell/Readme.md

    ieee, acmconf, elsevier, springer, aaai, acmjour, eptcs, stvr, lipics, easychair.

 3. Write your text as usual in `Source/paper.tex`.
-Uncomment the `\input` line corresponding to the document class you wish to use.
 Figures should be placed in the `fig` subfolder.
 Write your abstract in `Source/abstract.tex`, and put any other imports and declarations in `Source/includes.tex`.
 Write anything that should go after the